mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/release-notes/index.md

 ## Known Limitations

+* The Edge-LB v0.1.9 CLI requires that all pool definitions are contained within a single YAML or JSON file.
+Pools cannot be configured independently because of this limitation.
 * Edge-LB does not currently support `Disabled` security mode.
 * Edge-LB does not currently support `Strict` security mode.
 * Edge-LB does not currently support upgrades between versions.